Counterfeit

-To counterfeit means to imitate something authentic, with the intent to steal, destroy, or replace the original, for use in illegal transactions, or otherwise to deceive individuals into believing that the fake is of equal or greater value than the real thing.
-Counterfeit products are fakes or unauthorized replicas of the real product.
-Counterfeit products are often produced with the intent to take advantage of the superior value of the imitated product.
-The word counterfeit frequently describes both the forgeries of currency and documents as well as the imitations of items such as clothing, handbags, shoes, pharmaceuticals, automobile parts, unapproved aircraft parts (which have caused many accidents), watches, electronics and electronic parts, software, works of art, toys, and movies.

-Counterfeit products tend to have fake company logos and brands, which results in patent or trademark infringement in the case of goods.
-They also have a reputation for being lower quality, sometimes not working at all, and sometimes containing toxic substances such as lead.
-This has resulted in the deaths of hundreds of thousands of people, due to automobile and aviation accidents, poisoning, or ceasing to take essential compounds (e.g., in the case a person takes non-working medicine).

-The counterfeiting of money, mostly paper money, is usually attacked aggressively by governments worldwide.
+A counterfeit is a fake or unauthorized replica of a genuine product, such as money, documents, designer items, or other valuable goods.
+Counterfeiting generally involves creating an imitation of a genuine item that closely resembles the original to deceive others into believing it is authentic.

+Counterfeit products are often made to take advantage of the higher value of the original product, typically using lower-quality materials or production methods.
+Counterfeit food, drinks, medicines, and personal care products can contain harmful or inactive ingredients, causing anything from mild issues to serious, life-threatening ones.
+Counterfeit footwear, clothing, and accessories have been found to contain high levels of lead, arsenic, and phthalates.

 Forgery of money or government bonds

-Counterfeit money is currency that is produced without the legal sanction of the state or government; this is against the law of all countries.
+Counterfeit money is currency that is produced without the legal sanction of the state or government; this is a crime in all jurisdictions of the world.
 The United States Secret Service, mostly known for its guarding-of-officials task, was initially organized primarily to combat the counterfeiting of U.S. dollars in the wake of the American Civil War.
 Both sides had printed counterfeit notes in attempts to destabilize the other's economy, an example of economic warfare.

 Counterfeit government bonds are public debt instruments that are produced without legal sanction, with the intention of "cashing them in" for authentic currency or using them as collateral to secure loans or lines of credit through legitimate channels.

 Counterfeiting of documents

-Forgery is the process of making or adapting documents with the intention to deceive.
+Forgery is the process of making facsimiles or adapting documents with the intention to deceive.
 It is a form of fraud, and is often a key technique in the execution of identity theft.
-Uttering and publishing is a term in United States law for the forgery of non-official documents, such as a trucking company's time and weight logs.
+Uttering is a term in United States law for the forgery of non-official documents, such as a trucking company's time and weight logs.

 Questioned document examination is a scientific process for investigating many aspects of various documents, and is often used to examine the provenance and verity of a suspected forgery.
 Security printing is a printing industry specialty, focused on creating legal documents which are difficult to forge.